LilithElina/CPANG19/pages/toy_examples.md

 Follow the steps in https://github.com/ekg/yeast-pangenome/blob/master/steps.sh to build and visualize a pangenome from yeast.
 (Note that we filter the length of our alignments using fpa.
 This can also be applied to the GRCh32 HLA alts.)

-Can we index this graph and map reads against it? (e.g. from YPRP https://yjx1217.github.io/Yeast_PacBio_2016/welcome/ )?
+Can we index this graph and map reads against it (e.g. from [YPRP]( https://yjx1217.github.io/Yeast_PacBio_2016/welcome/) ?

 Use Bandage and odgi to visualize graphs (convert to GFA first).